dotlang/language/backup/EEP.v1.md

 local variables? no.
 `int f(int x, int y, Stack<int>? z);`

-\* - `int` should be just like other classes.
+N - `int` should be just like other classes.
 So we have to think of a clean/good way of representing the class source code. memory byte needed and methods which are not implemented in the source.

-\* - Are we going to support reflection?
+N - Are we going to support reflection?

 \* - How runtime should handle immutable types (e.g. int)?
 Can we treat them just like primitive non-class, and copy their value upon any method call? without allocating heap space.